INRIA/scikit-learn-mooc/slides/ml_concepts.md

 In machine learning, we want to conclude on new instances.
-In the example on the census, I want to be able to predict the income of new individuals, which a combination of jobs and demographics that I have never seen.
+In the example on the census, I want to be able to predict the income of new individuals, with a combination of jobs and demographics that I have never seen.

 --